 That might seem obvious, but in all my quiches before this, I used either a mix of cream and milk or all half-and-half, and it was never quite right.

 I’ve found that you also need to pay attention to the egg-to-cream ratio: 1/4 cup of cream per egg is just right.
-I now make my quiches with by beating four eggs with a single cup of heavy cream.
+I now make my quiches by beating four eggs with a single cup of heavy cream.

 In the spring when asparagus is at its peak, I add blanched spears and tiny cubes of Fontina cheese to my quiche.
 It’s one of my favorite combinations!